yersonargotev/cc/cc/commands/code.md

 ## Summary

-- [2–3 short bullets: what & why]
+- [2–3 short bullets: what was changed and why]

 ## Changes

-- file:lines - WHAT | WHY | TESTS
+- path/file.ext:line-range – WHAT | WHY | TESTS
-- file:lines - ...
+- ...

 ## Validation

 - Tests: [command(s)] → [X passed, Y failed (0 if none)]
-- Other checks (lint/build): [commands + short result]
+- Other checks (lint/build): [commands + short result or N/A]

 ## Status

 - [✅ Complete | ⏸️ Needs review]
 ```

-Keep report short and specific; link to extra details only if needed.
+Keep this file short and factual; link to extra details (issues/PRs/docs) only when essential.

-Update `$SESSION_DIR/CLAUDE.md` with a one-line implementation status referencing `code.md`.
+Append to `@${SESSION_DIR}/CLAUDE.md` a one-line implementation status referencing `code.md`.

-## 5. User Review
+## 5. User-Facing Summary

-Present a brief summary for the user:
+Present a brief summary to the user:

 ```
 ✅ Implementation: ${SESSION_ID} | Mode: [fast|strict]
-Files: [count] | Tests: [summary]
+Files touched: [count] | Tests: [short result]
 Details: ${SESSION_DIR}/code.md
-⏸️ Awaiting review/approval
+⏸️ Review changes, then proceed with /commit if satisfied
 ```

-Wait for explicit approval before considering the task done or moving to `/commit`.
+Do not repeat the full report in the chat; rely on `code.md` for details.